xavierchia/xavierchia.github.io/_posts/2023-12-01-sam-altman.md

 * Spend more time thinking about what to focus on.
 Then focus and cut out the bullshit.
 * Place more asymmetric bets.
 * Be more ambitious.
 Time passes anyway and it's just as difficult if not easier to work on ambitious projects.
-* You need to be an execution machine with incredibly work stamina.
+* You need to be an execution machine with superhuman work stamina.
 Make shit happen extraordinarily quickly even if you are not passionate about the task at hand.

 ## On Ambition, Stamina and Risk